AeroSpec, Inc. Uses Adept Document Management & Workflow For Lean ManufacturingCase Study

 Piloting a Solution Uncovers Pros and Cons

 After the first round of research into solutions that supported SolidWorks, AeroSpec identified a top contender and purchased several pilot seats to put through its paces.
 After an 18-month evaluation period, they became convinced this system would not be suitable for two key reasons.
 First, one of their main concerns was the user interface.
 Since the user interface was built on Windows Explorer, their first impression was that it would be easy.
 In actual practice, engineers were often unsure if they were inside Windows or inside the document management system.
-A second problem was that once, when the system crashed, the IT department was unable to access their data because the system encrypts files.
-Because of this experience, the IT department was reluctant to move forward with any system that encrypt files.
+A second problem was that once, when the system crashed, the IT department was unable to access their data because the system encrypts documents.
+Because of this experience, the IT department was reluctant to move forward with any system that encrypt documents.

 Top Reasons for Switching to Adept